 4. Capital One® VentureOne® Rewards Credit Card

 This card is obviously one that features travel rewards.
 However, if you can qualify, it also offers relatively low APR – 11.99% to 21.99$ variable.
-You can also take advantage, as of March 2015, of 0% APR until March 2016, and no annual fee.
+You can also take advantage of a 0% APR introductory rate for 12 months on purchases, and there is no annual fee.

 Travel Rewards: If you want a card that offers both low interest and travel rewards, this is a great bet.
 Get 1.25X miles – unlimited.
 So that’s 1.25 airline miles per $1 spent on any purchase.
 You’ll also get a one-time bonus of 20,000 when you spend $1,000 in purchases within the first three months.